cocos/cocos-engine/EngineErrorMap.md

 ### 9100

-Warning: there is no raw texture file in '%s' bitmap font.
+Warning: Render failed, there is no raw texture file in '%s', please set in '%s' inspector panel.

 ### 9101

-Warning: there is no font configuration in '%s' bitmap font.
+Warning: Render failed, there is no information in '%s', please set in '%s' inspector panel.